 Before the work started it was possible to walk past the ‘ponds’ and not even realise that they were there.
 They had become so over grown there was very little standing water.
 Now visitors will be able to enjoy their beauty, observe wildlife in and around them and transport themselves back in time whilst listening to the trickling water making its way down from the moors and through these delightful ponds.

 Wildlife we expect to see using the ponds includes frogs, toads and newts, including the protected great crested newt.
 We also hope to see the grey wagtail, daubenton bats, dragonflies and damselflies.
 Calves Croft where the ponds are situated will re-open to the public in April.
 It is a fantastic part of the estate for wildlife and this project has just enhanced this even more.

 Hasebank North Project

-The woodland was completely made up of even aged coniferous trees which were planted here with a dual purpose, to produce timber and also for aesthetic reasons.
+The woodland was made up of even aged coniferous trees which were planted here with a dual purpose; to produce timber and for aesthetic reasons.
 They cast a heavy shade and prevent any saplings from becoming established, this means that all of these trees will come to the end of their lives at a similar period of time.
-By felling small groups of conifers this then allowed us to begin to establish the next generation of trees now, thus making the woodland's future much more secure.
-Light can now reach the woodland floor, creating warm sheltered conditions which, as well as enabling the newly planted broadleaved trees to grow, also benefits wildflowers and insects.
-Butterflies like the beautiful Comma will enjoy basking in the sunlight which these areas provide whilst the trees are young and once the trees get older they will begin to produce nectar for a whole host of insects and fruit for the birds in the autumn.
+By felling small groups of conifers, it allows us to begin to establish the next generation of trees now, thus making the woodland's future much more secure.
+Light can now reach the woodland floor, creating warm, sheltered conditions.
+Not only will this encourage the newly planted broadleaved trees to grow, it will also benefit wildflowers and insects.
+Whilst the trees are young, butterflies like the beautiful comma will enjoy basking in the sunlight which these areas provide.
+Once the trees get older they will begin to produce fruit for the birds in the autumn and nectar for a whole host of insects.